plaid/plaid-node/CONTRIBUTING.md

 ## Setup

-1. Run `make pull-openapi`.
-2. Install [Docker](https://docs.docker.com/desktop/) if you do not have it on your machine, this helps to isolate any dependency issues.
-3. Run `make build-openapi` after you have finished your Docker setup.
-This generates all the code necessary to run the library.

 If you find an issue, please investigate whether it is a type problem with [OpenAPI](3) or a problem with the [typescript-axios](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/generators/typescript-axios.md) generator.
 Then open an issue and Plaid will investigate further.

 ## Running Tests